 Below are proposed legislative concepts for the Oregon State Bar (OSB) Law Improvement Program for the 2023 Oregon legislative session.
-These proposals will be submitted to the OSB Board of Governors for consideration and approval.
-If approved, the concepts will be submitted to the Oregon Legislature for drafting by Legislative Counsel.
+These proposals were reviewed and adopted by the OSB Board of Governors and have been submitted to the Oregon Legislature for consideration.

 2023 Oregon State Bar Board of Governors Draft Legislative Proposals for Consideration: